Abdul El-Sayed: 2018 gubernatorial campaign

 El-Sayed pledged to accept no campaign donations from corporations, and raised over $5 million from individual donations.

-El-Sayed was endorsed by U.S. Senator Bernie Sanders, Democratic congressional nominee and democratic socialist activist Alexandria Ocasio-Cortez, and 2017 Women's March organizer Linda Sarsour.
+El-Sayed was endorsed by U.S. senator Bernie Sanders, Democratic congressional nominee Alexandria Ocasio-Cortez, and 2017 Women's March organizer Linda Sarsour.
 He was also endorsed by the organization Justice Democrats and The Nation magazine.
 In the August 7 primary, he received 340,560 votes, or about 30% of the vote, losing to Gretchen Whitmer.

 In September 2018, El-Sayed founded Southpaw Michigan, a political action committee, to help elect progressive candidates and support ballot initiatives in Michigan.
 In 2020, he served on the Joe Biden–Bernie Sanders Unity Task Force on healthcare.